thenexthub/Codira/docs/ObjCInterop.md

-# Objective-C and Swift Interop
+# Objective-C and Codira Interop

-This document describes how Swift interoperates with Objective-C code and the Objective-C runtime.
+This document describes how Codira interoperates with Objective-C code and the Objective-C runtime.

-Interactions between the Swift runtime and the Objective-C runtime are implementation details that are subject to change!
-Don't write code outside the Swift runtime that relies on these details.
+Interactions between the Codira runtime and the Objective-C runtime are implementation details that are subject to change!
+Don't write code outside the Codira runtime that relies on these details.

 This document only applies on platforms where Objective-C interop is available.
-On other platforms, Swift omits everything related to Objective-C.
+On other platforms, Codira omits everything related to Objective-C.

 ## Messaging

-Swift generates calls to `objc_msgSend` and variants to send an Objective-C message, just like an Objective-C compiler does.
-Swift methods marked or inferred as `@objc` are exposed as entries in the Objective-C method list for the class.
+Codira generates calls to `objc_msgSend` and variants to send an Objective-C message, just like an Objective-C compiler does.
+Codira methods marked or inferred as `@objc` are exposed as entries in the Objective-C method list for the class.

 ## Classes

-All Swift classes are also Objective-C classes.
-When Swift classes inherit from an Objective-C class, they inherit in exactly the same way an Objective-C class would, by generating an Objective-C class structure whose `superclass` field points to the Objective-C superclass.
-Pure Swift classes with no superclass generate an Objective-C class that subclasses the internal `SwiftObject` class in the runtime. `SwiftObject` implements a minimal interface allowing these objects to be passed around through Objective-C code with correct memory management and basic functionality.
+All Codira classes are also Objective-C classes.
+When Codira classes inherit from an Objective-C class, they inherit in exactly the same way an Objective-C class would, by generating an Objective-C class structure whose `superclass` field points to the Objective-C superclass.
+Pure Codira classes with no superclass generate an Objective-C class that subclasses the internal `CodiraObject` class in the runtime. `CodiraObject` implements a minimal interface allowing these objects to be passed around through Objective-C code with correct memory management and basic functionality.

 ### Compiler-Generated Classes

-Swift classes can be generated as part of the binary's static data, like a normal Objective-C class would be.
-The compiler lays down a structure matching the Objective-C class structure, followed by additional Swift-specific fields.
+Codira classes can be generated as part of the binary's static data, like a normal Objective-C class would be.
+The compiler lays down a structure matching the Objective-C class structure, followed by additional Codira-specific fields.

 ### Dynamically-Generated Classes

-Some Swift classes (for example, generic classes) must be generated at runtime.
+Some Codira classes (for example, generic classes) must be generated at runtime.
-For these classes, the Swift runtime allocates space using `MetadataAllocator`, fills it out with the appropriate class structures, and then registers the new class with the Objective-C runtime by using the SPI `objc_readClassPair`.
+For these classes, the Codira runtime allocates space using `MetadataAllocator`, fills it out with the appropriate class structures, and then registers the new class with the Objective-C runtime by using the SPI `objc_readClassPair`.